 If an individual’s (child or adult) blood glucose test result is higher than 240, the individual needs to test for ketones.
 If ketones are present and blood glucose is above 240, they should treat with medication, dilution (drink water, diet drinks or other sugar-free drinks), and not participate in physical activity.

 *For children in school: Notify parents if ketones are present in urine.
 The child should not exercise if ketones are present or if blood sugar is over 300.

 Low Blood Sugar Treatment (Hypoglycemia)

 Low blood sugar, or hypoglycemia, occurs when there is not enough sugar for the body to use as energy.
-Hypoglycemia is classified by a blood sugar that is usually less than 70 mg/dL.
-Low blood sugar comes on quickly and must be treated quickly.
+Hypoglycemia is classified by a blood sugar reading which is usually less than 70 mg/dL.
+Low blood sugar comes on quickly and must be treated quickly, as it is a true medical emergency.
 It is important for individuals, family members and friends to recognize low blood sugar symptoms.